coco-project/backends/docs/container_backends.md

 Using the `Docker` backend, one can use an existing Docker server for deploying (user) created containers.
 The implemenation is based on the official `docker-py` package and communicates with the Docker daemon over its Unix socket.
 The only requirement is therefor access to that socket and enough permissions to read to/write from it.

 This backend is perfectly suited for single-server deployments.
-Make sure to mount the Docker Unix socket within the main container in that case:
+Make sure to mount the Docker Unix socket within the main container in that case (for multi-server, see below):

 ```bash
 docker run ... -v /var/run/docker.sock:/var/run/docker.sock ...